johnpallett/webxr/designdocs/privacy-design.md

 ## Summary
 This design adopts the [requirements of the Generic Sensors API](https://www.w3.org/TR/generic-sensor/#concepts-can-expose-sensor-readings) when exposing data based on sensors.

-Further, before allowing access to any sensor-based data (ex. poses) or user configurable data (ex.
+Further, when allowing access to any sensor-based data (ex. poses) or user configurable data (ex.
 IPD, bounds), the user agent must either apply all necessary mitigations to ensure user privacy, or obtain user consent at session creation in response to requestSession().

 In some scenarios, mitigations may not be sufficient to ensure user privacy.
 In those situations, user consent is required.
 For example, user consent is always required when exposing data that might allow a site to profile the user.